fortinet/fortigate-autoscale-aws/README.md

-# FortiGate Autoscale on AWS
+# FortiGate Autoscale for AWS

-An implementation for FortiGate Autoscale for the Amazon AWS platform API with a Dynamo DB storage backend.
+An implementation of FortiGate Autoscale for the Amazon AWS platform API with a Dynamo DB storage backend.

 This project provides multi-group Auto Scaling functionality for Fortinet FortiGate EC2 instances to form an HA cluster with failover protection.
+For deployment on other cloud platforms, visit the relevant repository:
+* The **AliCloud** deployment is in the  [alicloud-autoscale](https://github.com/fortinet/alicloud-autoscale/) repository.
+* The **Azure** deployment is in the [fortigate-autoscale](https://github.com/fortinet/fortigate-autoscale) repository.
+* The **GCP** deployment is in the [fortigate-autoscale-gcp](https://github.com/fortinet/fortigate-autoscale-gcp) repository.

 This project has the following features: